robjwells/robjwells.github.io/content/posts/2015/07/2015-07 - automation-paradox.md

 ---
-title: The automation paradox at work
+title: "The automation paradox at work"
 date: 2015-07-02 13:19
 tags: ["Work"]
 ---